Jack Davis (playwright): Early life and education

-Family

-His mother, whose name is not on record and father, William Davis, also known as "Bill", were both taken from their parents as they were considered by the government to be "half-castes".
+His mother, Alice McPhee, and father, William Davis, also known as "Bill", were both taken from their parents as they were considered by the government to be "half-castes".
 Under the Australian policy passed in 1890, children who had both a full-blood Aboriginal parent and a non-Aboriginal parent were considered half-castes, a policy which resulted in the Stolen Generations.
 His parents went to work for white families and never acquired an education, making them illiterate.
 His mother was seven years old when she went to work for the Stretch family as a servant in Broome, Western Australia.
 His mother recalls that while they treated her well, she never felt part of the family.
 Her employers never educated his mother with their other children and she would be left to do domestic house work as they went to school.
 His father was eight years old when he went off to work, and took the surname of his boss "Davis" because he did not like his father's last name "Sung" who was a Sikh man.
-Jack Davis’ father and mother met in Northam, Western Australia and were married soon after.
+Jack Davis' father and mother met in Northam, Western Australia and were married soon after.
 During their marriage, they had six daughters and five sons.

 William Davis worked mostly in the timber industry as a log chopper and found it hard to support eleven children on his income.
 However, his love of hunting and the bush allowed him to still provide meat for the family.

-Jack Davis’ father died in 1933 after making his way home from a hunting accident.
+He died in 1933 after making his way home from a hunting accident.
 He was walking through a paddock in the early evening and was attacked by a bull.
-This left the family with no financial income, leading to the family selling up and moving out of Yarloop, a less remote area.
+This left the family with no income, leading to the family selling up and moving out of Yarloop, a less remote area.

-After Jack Davis and his brother Harold went home to Yarloop after working at Moore River Native Settlement, his brother Harold went to fight in World War II.